clearmatics/simple-safe/README.md

 - ✅ No Privacy Policy to accept
 - ✅ No reliance on centralized services
 - ✅ No need for chain to be officially supported
+- ✅ Runs in the terminal
+- ✅ All commands can be scripted

 Functionality: